rickspencer3/shoots/README.md

 - [ ] pattern matching for ```list()```
 - [ ] downsampling via sql on the server
 - [ ] combining dataframes on the server
-- [ ] compressing and cleaning dataframes on teh server
+- [ ] compressing and cleaning dataframes on the server
 - [ ] authentication
+- [ ] UI with SQL tree view browser and editor